 It was so much fun to plan and host.
 Get ready for LOTS of photos, details and links (some are affiliate links).
 I’d love for you to pin this post on Pinterest!

 I looked at hundreds of pirate invitations before finally selecting this cute invitation from Minted.
-(Bonus, with this link you will get $25 off your order of $50 or more!).
 I changed the wording from what was on the site, and their amazing designers formatted it to look perfect.
 The quality of Minted cards surpasses any other company I have bought from online, without question.

 For the kids, I found pirate hat/patch/sword sets at Dollar Tree at Halloween last year.
 Yes, I bought 25 of them 9 months before Elias’s birthday.
 I knew I wouldn’t find a better deal in July!
 Thank goodness he didn’t change his mind!
 We had an old pallet that I wrapped rope around.
 I then hung the hats up with clothespins.
 I was in love with it.